Chinmay189jain/Expense-Manager/README.md

 # Expense Manager

 ## <ins>Description:</ins>
-### It is an android app which saves record of daily income and expenses with date, time and description in SQLite Database.
+### It is an android app which saves record of daily income and expenses with date, time, amount and description in SQLite Database.
 It contains all transaction activity which shows records of all past income and expenses.
 It also have notes feature which contains speech to text feature for saving notes.

 ## <ins>ScreenShots:</ins>
 <img src="https://github.com/Chinmay189jain/Expense-Manager/blob/main/git_images/1.jpg" width="200" height="400"> &nbsp; &nbsp; &nbsp; &nbsp;